Kalunodragon/react-card-game/README.md

 ### `npm start`

 This should open a browser window with the project shown in it.
-If it doens't \
+If it doens't open: \
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Use this URL -> [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.